peter/python-content-api/README.md

 # Python Content API

 An example Python CRUD (REST) API framework.
-The idea is that you define models (see [users model](models/users.py)) with JSON and database schema (for PostgreSQL) and the framework then take care of exposing get/list/create/update/delete endpoints for your model with validation and OpenAPI documentation.
+The idea is that you define models (see [users model](models/users.py)) with JSON and database schema (for PostgreSQL) and the framework then take care of exposing get/list/create/update/delete endpoints for your models with validation and OpenAPI documentation.

 ## Setting up the Development Environment

-Those instructions were tested with Python 3.11.4.
+Those instructions were tested with Python 3.11.6.

 Install packages in a virtual env: